Why 50 Kittens

 Where do your foster kittens come from?

-We live in the Washington, DC area, and the kittens we foster are given to us by our local animal shelter.
-The shelter receives them from a variety of community sources.
-Some are the abandoned offspring of feral cats, some are taken from cat hoarders by animal control officers, some are turned in by owners of unspayed adult female cats, and some come from other nearby animal shelters that don't have fostering programs.
-Our shelter does a great job getting the kittens into a foster home as quickly as possible, sometimes within hours of their arrival.
-The shelter provides us with food, litter, toys, supplies, and access to veterinary care and medicines when the kittens need it.
+We live in the Washington, DC area, and the kittens we foster are given to us by local rescue organizations, who receive them from a variety of community sources.
+Some are the abandoned offspring of feral cats, some are taken from cat hoarders by animal control officers, some are turned in by owners of unspayed adult female cats, and some come from nearby animal shelters that don't have fostering programs.

 How long do you keep your foster kittens?

 We keep our foster kittens until they are healthy and weigh at least 2.5 lbs.
-When they've met those criteria, we take them back to the shelter.
-They're neutered the following day, and then put "on view" for adoption, usually 1-2 days after neutering.
-So far, the shortest period we've fostered kittens for was two weeks, and the longest (yes, that would be you, Peaches) was 4.5 months.
+When they've met those criteria and have received their FVRCP vaccines, they're ready to be adopted.
+So far, the shortest period we've fostered kittens for was two days, and the longest (yes, that would be you, Peaches) was 4.5 months.

 Isn't it hard to give up your kittens after fostering them?